Azshurith/MIR4-Domination-Server/README.md

 ## 📖 MIR4 Domination

-> **Note:** This repository is now private and currently hosted in the MIR4 Domination Discord Community Channel https://discord.gg/y5jkd2KgAS.
+> **Note:** This project is discontinued, The V1 source is located here: https://github.com/Azshurith/MIR4-Domination-Server

 Introducing the MIR4 Domination Bot, your one-stop-shop for all the latest updates and information about the MIR4 game.